 These simple and flavorful baked chicken drumsticks make the perfect last-minute dinner.
 Coated in a lightly spiced seasoning and baked in the oven until crispy.

-You’re going to love my recipe for baked chicken drumsticks.
-With just a few minutes of prep, you’ll feed the entire family.
-This recipe is super family friendly – adults and kids alike love chicken drumsticks.
+You're going to love this recipe for baked chicken drumsticks.
+With just a few minutes of prep, you can feed a crowd.

 For this recipe, I highly recommend using an oven-safe cooling rack to bake your chicken.
-Check out my photos above for an example.
-Using this method helps your chicken to bake up crispy, and also helps drain extra grease away.
+Using this method helps your chicken to bake up crispy because your drumsticks won't be sitting in grease while they cook.

 First, cover your baking sheet with foil.
 Then, place an oven-safe cooling rack on top.
 I do not recommend using a cooling rack coated in nonstick material.